CHRONIC KIDNEY DISEASE & SSD BENEFITS

 At Cannon Disability Law we can help you apply for benefits.
 Also, we can help you appeal an SSA denial.
 Additionally, we will represent you in court at your SSA hearing.
 We will help you be a witness in your case.
 If necessary, we can appeal your case to the Appeals Council.

 Likewise, we file appeals in Federal Court.
 Finally, we can represent you where you live.
 For example, we can help you if need an attorney in Utah, Nevada, or Idaho.
 Additionally, we can help you if you live in Colorado or California.
-Find information about Idaho SSDI and SSI benefits.
+Learn about Idaho SSDI and SSI benefits.

-Your ability to get Medicaid and Medicare depends upon whether or not you win SSD and SSI benefits.
-Find out more information about Medicaid benefits.
-Also, you can learn about Medicare benefits information.
+Your ability to get Medicaid and Medicare depends upon whether or not you win SSDI and SSI benefits.
+Find information about Medicaid benefits.
+Also, you can learn about Medicare benefits.
 Even your future retirement is at risk if you do not win benefits.
-Learn more about retirement benefits.
+Learn about retirement benefits.

 In order to fight the SSA’s denials, you need a lawyer with experience.
 Hire us.
 Dianna Cannon has been helping her clients win benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 We have won over 20,000 SSD and SSI hearings.
 You can trust us.
 We will do everything we can to win your benefits.